ulaval-rs/dockerized-mica/README.md

 * agate is at -> `localhost:8871` (default user is administrator:password)

 ### Configure the apps WIP
+* TODO: `sudo chmod -R 777 config/*` until I figure out how to do this automatically
 * go to agate's application config for mica [here](http://localhost:8871/admin#/application/mica/edit)
 * click on "Generate Key", and copy it to agate.application.key in config/mica/conf/application.yml (replacing "changeit")